Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: INTRODUCTION

-\textbf{Challenges:} Several studies \cite{lou2013mining, he2016joint, xu2019identifying, li2019distributed} have been conducted for discovering SHSs in the network.
-Lou et al. \cite{lou2013mining} developed an algorithm for finding SHSs by assuming that community information is given in advance.
-However, discovering communities in a large network is a challenging task.
-He et al. \cite{he2016joint} designed a harmonic modularity solution that discovers both SHSs and communities in the network.
+\cvpt \textbf{Challenges:} Several studies have been conducted for discovering SHSs in the network \stmdocstextcolor{red}{\citep{lou2013mining,he2016joint,xu2019identifying,li2019distributed}}. \citet{lou2013mining} developed an algorithm for finding SHSs by assuming that community information is given in advance.
+However, discovering communities in a large network is a challenging task. \citet{he2016joint} designed a harmonic modularity solution that discovers both SHSs and communities in the network.
 The authors assume that every node belongs to one community only, but a node may belong to many communities in the real world.
-Although there are numerous solutions that address the SHSs identification problem; however, there are still \textit{{challenges}} that need to be addressed, such as: \begin{enumerate}[leftmargin=0.5cm] \item \textbf{Discovering SHS nodes efficiently in large scale networks:} For small networks, we can discover SHSs by computing the BC score of the nodes using Brandes algorithm \cite{brandes2001faster}; however, for large networks, Brandes algorithm’s run time of $O(nm)$ is very high.
-Therefore, we need efficient solutions for discovering SHSs in large scale networks. \item \textbf{Discovering SHS nodes effectively in diverse networks:} For discovering SHSs in different types of network, traditional learning techniques fail to work because their one-model-fit-all approach neglect the inter-graph differences, especially when the graphs belong to diverse domains.
+Although there are numerous solutions that address the SHSs identification problem; however, there are still \textit{{challenges}} that need to be addressed, such as:

+\begin{enumerate}[leftmargin=0.5cm] \item \textbf{Discovering SHS nodes efficiently in large scale networks:} For small networks, we can discover SHSs by computing the BC score of the nodes using Brandes algorithm; however, for large networks, Brandes algorithm's run time of $O(nm)$ is very high \stmdocstextcolor{red}{\citep{brandes2001faster}}.
+Therefore, we need efficient solutions for discovering SHSs in large scale networks.

+\item \textbf{Discovering SHS nodes effectively in diverse networks:} For discovering SHSs in different types of network, traditional learning techniques fail to work because their one-model-fit-all approach neglect the inter-graph differences, especially when the graphs belong to diverse domains.
 Besides, re-training the model again on different types of large networks is a time-consuming process.
 Therefore, it is crucial to have a model which is aware of differences across the graphs and customizes accordingly, avoiding the requirement of re-training the model on every type of network individually. \end{enumerate}